 Last reviewed:February 2021

 - Commercial sources

-Bauxite is the primary raw ore material used to produce aluminum metal and alumina (Al2O3).
-It is a naturally occurring weathering product composed of one or more aluminum hydroxide minerals, such as gibbsite [Al(OH)3], boehmite [AlO(OH)], and diaspore [AlO(OH)].
+The primary ore used to produce aluminum metal and alumina (Al2O3).
+Bauxite (see illustration) is a naturally occurring weathering product composed of one or more aluminum hydroxide minerals, such as gibbsite [Al(OH)3], boehmite [AlO(OH)], and diaspore [AlO(OH)].
 The major impurities in the bauxite ore are clay minerals (usually kaolinite), quartz (SiO2), iron, and titanium oxides.
 Bauxite is the result of intense leaching in tropical and subtropical areas, a process called laterization.
 Most bauxite deposits are within 30° of the Equator, and are generally found on plateaus in stable areas where they had sufficient geologic time to form and were protected from erosion.
 See also: Aluminum

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 10,000 highly qualified scientists and 46 Nobel Prize winners.